yuemingruoan/CXPatcher/README.md

 ## What MacOS does it support

 Ventura (13) or newer
-Currently GPTK requires MacOS Sonoma
+Currently GPTK requires MacOS Sonoma or a newer MacOS

 ## What does it do?

-This patcher will upgrade your CrossOver app with the latest DXVK and MoltenVK patched for improved compatibility, and dramatically extends compatibility with Unreal engine 4 games.
+This patcher will upgrade your CrossOver app with the latest DXVK, D3DMetal (GPTK) and MoltenVK patched for improved compatibility, and dramatically extends compatibility with Unreal engine 4 games (in DXVK).

+Alternatively you can choose to update DXMT to the lastest (or to a build from the main branch that hasn't been released yet) To do that you'll need to download your DXMT preferred build.

 ## What does it NOT do?